bum2/gestioCI/readme.md

   - Artworks (abstract) or simply Works, are for any thing created or produced by someone.
 They are always a result of an 'art' played by a 'being'.
 Main subclasses creating real whole tables and uid's are:

-    - Currency (small table of currencies used),
+    - Units (medium table of units used, like currency, size, volume, etc),

     - Record (big table, which will hold unique id's for every record, divided in some record types: Accounts, Ratios, Memberships, etc),